 Example: Those 2,000 orders came from 800 unique customers.
 Purchase frequency = 2,000 / 800 = 2.5 purchases per customer per year.

-This is the average number of times a customer buys from you in a year.
-Customers with higher frequency are disproportionately valuable โ a customer who buys 5 times a year is worth more than five customers who each buy once.
+That's the average number of times a customer buys from you in a year.
+Higher-frequency customers carry outsized value; a customer who buys 5 times a year is worth more than five customers who each buy once.

 Step 3: Calculate Customer Value Per Year